-On May 27th, HBO Now will be folded into AT&T’s newest streaming service, HBO Max.
-There will likely be many questions for existing HBO Now Subscribers, so I wanted to share all we know and get our readers a few answers.
+On May 27th 2020, HBO Now folded into AT&T’s newest streaming service, HBO Max.
+There are likely many questions for HBO fans, so I wanted to share all we know and get our readers a few answers.

 What Is HBO Max?